datumorphism/datumorphism.github.io/content/wiki/data-warehouse/data-warehouse-concepts.md

 | history | usually no need to record the history | history is crucial |
 | query | short and frequent read and write | read-only and but complicated analysis |

+However, OLAP and OLTP are due to tech limitations in the past and these concepts are becoming obsolete[^Huyen2022].

 ## Scope of Data Warehouse